nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Generate Int64 Phone Number\{#generate-int64-phone-number}

-The generate int64 phone number generates a random 10 digit phone number with a valid US area code and returns it as an `int64` type with no hyphens.
+Generates a random 10 digit phone number with a valid US area code and returns it as an `int64` type with no hyphens.
 If you want to return a `string` or want to include hyphens, check out the [Generate String Phone transformer](/transformers/system#generate-string-phone-number).

-For example, the generate int64 phone number transformer could generate the following output value:
-`5698437232`

 **Configurations**